 Lewis Nurney, BSc (Hons.)

 “The hot and humid climate in Singapore and the surrounding region provides the perfect environment for fungal nail infections to thrive.
-However, fungal nail infections in Singapore are frequently neglected or insufficiently treated due to a lack of knowledge regarding treatment options.
+However, fungal nail infections in Singapore are frequently neglected or inadequately addressed due to a lack of knowledge regarding available in.
 This means that patients often ignore the condition for months or even years until it begins to cause them greater discomfort or impact on their lives.
-With the right treatment plan and correct advice, fungal nail infections can be quickly and effectively treated.”
+With the right strategy, fungal nail infections can be promptly and effectively managed.”

 Growing up in the U.K. just outside Leeds.
 Lewis has a passion for motorsports and great coffee and loves any opportunity to be involved in these areas.
 He also enjoys connecting with people from around the world and can often be found enjoying a podcast or looking up travel experiences on social media.